splunk/public-o11y-docs/infrastructure/monitor/aws-infra-costs.rst

 .. _aws-costs-splunk:

-Splunk Observability Cloud costs
+Costs derived from Splunk Observability Cloud
 ===========================================================

-Your subscription plan determines how you'll be charged for sending AWS metrics to Observability Cloud.
+Your subscription plan determines how you'll be charged for sending AWS metrics to Splunk Observability Cloud.
 See more in :ref:`monitor-imm-billing-usage`.

 * In MTS-based subscription plans, all metrics are custom, and you're therefore charged for them.
 * In host-based subscription plans, most AWS metrics are categorized as bundled, and are part of your plan.